Colonial Williamsburg – Lessons Learned About the Civil Rights of the Celiac Community

-At the Oral Argument on January 29, 2019, Judge Wilkinson’s comments strongly suggest his bias in this matter, and his argumentative questions and comments seemed almost indistinguishable from Dana Rust, Esq. from McGuireWoods, the lawyer representing Colonial Williamsburg’s appeal.
-At one point, Judge Wilkinson argued that the record “suggests you’re [Colonial Williamsburg] being hammered for being a good citizen” to which Mr. Rust chimed in “that’s right your honor.”
+At the Oral Argument on January 29, 2019, Judge Wilkinson’s comments strongly suggested his bias in this matter, and his argumentative questions and comments seemed almost indistinguishable from Dana Rust, Esq. from McGuireWoods, the lawyer representing Colonial Williamsburg it its appeal.
+At one point, Judge Wilkinson argued that the record “suggests you’re [Colonial Williamsburg] being hammered for being a good citizen” to which Mr. Rust chimed in “that’s right your Honor.”
 (38:45 in Oral Argument).

 In the 2-1 appellate decision in which Judge Wilkinson represented the sole dissenting vote, Judge Wilkinson opined, “This is a terrible rule,” and his privilege was displayed in an unadulterated manner in his blistering dissent:

 “J.D.’s requested modification was not necessary...
 Allowing patrons to ignore the restaurant’s menu would disrupt this business.”

 Celiac Journey’s Annotation – J.D. did not ignore the restaurant’s menu and did not in any way disrupt the business of the restaurant.
 This is a side show argument.
 Moreover, until such time as treatments other than a strict Gluten Free diet and a cure are found, we hope others will check their food privilege and understand that reasonable, common sense and low impact accommodations foster a sense of diversity and inclusion to help those with Celiac Disease and food allergies, especially children, safely and successfully navigate a gluten filled world.